 What is romance fraud?

-Romance (or dating) fraud is a scam where criminals begin relationships with people online, befriending those looking for love before ultimately exploiting their trust to make money.
+Dating scams (also known as romance scams) is a type of fraud where criminals begin relationships with people online, befriending those looking for love before ultimately exploiting their trust to make money.

 Often it involves tricking victims into sending money for an 'emergency', but can also see the victim being blackmailed over an intimate photo or video ("sextortion"), or being persuaded to act as a unwitting money mule by transferring money or goods on the criminals behalf.

 It's known to affect both men & women equally.

 If you've started an online relationship and are a little suspicious, or are concerned about a friend's online date, then look out for any of these telltale signs:

 - All good dating websites have systems in place to try to spot scams.
 Fraudsters hate this (naturally!) and try to quickly move conversations onto other platforms, such as email or WhatsApp.